tv2/casparcg-cliptool/README.md

 In case the config file has removed the `osc` section for some reason, then it can also be found below.

-The port defined under the `predefined-client` part of the `osc` section should match the port inputted to the [casparCG settings](#casparcg-settings).
+The port defined under the `predefined-client` part of the `osc` section should match the port inputted to the [CasparCG settings](#casparcg-settings).

 ```xml
 <osc>